 Every figure in our reports carries a source URL, a confidence classification, and a methodology note.
 No black boxes.

-11 analytics modules built from availability calendar scraping and Wayback Machine cross-reference.
+15 analytics modules and a 31-tool AI agent — all built from availability calendar scraping and Wayback Machine cross-reference.
 Not industry averages.
 Not self-reported figures.